isabelc/lightweight-contact-form/readme.txt

 * Initial public release.

 == Upgrade Notice ==
+= 2.0 =
+Ability to use Google reCAPTCHA v3 to stop spam on your contact form.

 = 1.5.2 =
-Add back the match captcha box to better eliminage spam.
+Add back the match captcha box to better eliminate spam.

 = 1.5 =
 Removed the math captcha box in favor of better spam-blocking.